Bye Bye Bye: Synopsis

 The NSYNC members portray puppets, in reference to their destiny being controlled by their manager Lou Pearlman, during their legal dispute.

 The video starts with the puppet master, Kim Smith, manipulating the NSYNC members as they are tied to strings.
 She cuts Kirkpatrick and Fatone loose first, as they run atop a speeding train and hide among the passengers to elude her.
 She cuts Timberlake loose next, as he outruns her trained dogs inside a warehouse and escapes into the pouring rain.
 Chasez and Bass are finally cut loose, as they fall into a red Dodge Viper RT/10.
 When the music pauses, Chasez cleans the disc and reinserts it before continuing.
 They flee from her, as she pursues them in a silver BMW Z3.
 They eventually make a sudden U-turn when a truck blocks them, forcing the puppet master to brake more slowly and spend more time performing a U-turn, allowing the two to flee in the opposite direction.

 All the scenes are interspersed with shots of the band dancing in a rotating blue gimbal with a fixed camera, creating the illusion that they are on different gravity planes.
-The video edit of the song also briefly pauses the music when Timberlake lands in the warehouse, when Chasez and Bass land into the car to insert a CD, and the U-turn near the video's end.
+The video edit of the song also briefly pauses the music when Timberlake lands in the warehouse, when Chasez and Bass land in the car to insert a CD, and the U-turn near the video's end.
 The final chorus is also extended twice; the first showcases the band inside the box, while the second highlights Chasez and Bass fleeing from the puppet master.